squishydough/soundboard/README.md

 **Note: By default, Caps Lock will not work while the script is working.
 You can press `Alt + CapsLock` to toggle it on and off.**

-Once you press `Caps Lock + Spacebar`, you should be looking at the soundboard GUI.
-If you are not, try the key combo again!

 ## Using the soundboard GUI
 Use the textbox above each list to filter the items in the list.
 You can either double-click an item in the list, or press `Enter` in the textbox to play the sound.  **Note: Pressing `Enter` in the textbox only works if there is one item remaining in the list.**